 Larissa Begault, Co-Founder and Principal

 Larissa is an urbanist whose experience in design and applied research supports inclusion in public spaces.
 Larissa has worked at the intersection of public space development and broad issues such as health equity, climate justice and safety.
 She is an expert in developing frameworks to guide goal setting, support the process, and assess outcomes of projects that would center them on social impacts towards equity.
 Larissa deeply understands the fine relationship between urban space, social structures, policies, and historic legacy.
 Her practice reconciles these through multi-method research, local engagement, on-the-ground data collection, and policy recommendation in order to make the urban process and resultant spaces more just.
 Larissa worked as a researcher at Gehl Institute and the Healthy Materials Lab.
 Prior to moving to New York in 2013, she practiced in London as an architect and led urban research projects in Cuba and Chile focused on community development and emergency housing, respectively.
-Larissa currently teaches Visualizing Urban Change at Parsons School of Design at the New School and received a bachelor of architecture from the Architectural Association and a master of arts in Theories of Urban Practice from Parsons School of Design.Email Larissa
+Larissa developed and taught the course Visualizing Urban Change at Parsons School of Design at the New School and received a bachelor of architecture from the Architectural Association and a master of arts in Theories of Urban Practice from Parsons School of Design.Email Larissa